ruivieira/timeseries-mock/README.md

 ...
 ```

-In the specific case, where you need a multivariate observation, but the structure is the *same*, you can use the shorthand `replicate`.
+In the specific case where you wish to simulate a multivariate observation with components that follow the same structure, you can use the shorthand `replicate`.
 The observation is then replicated `n` times.
-If we wanted the previous bivariate example, but with the same underlying structure, we could then just write:
+For example, to simulate bivariate samples where the components had the same underlying structure, we could write:

 ```yaml
 name: "bivariate"